squirre1Bear/REP_2022_Information_highlight_SO/README.md

 1. Perform the necessary changes in the code(filepath and tagtype).
 2. Run `RQ_1_individual_tag_per_post.py` for each type of tags and every smaller dataset.
-3. Run `Combined_whole_data_per_post.py` after getting the results for the whole dataset on one type of tag.
+3. Run `Combined_whole_data_per_post.py` after getting the results for the whole dataset on one type of tag per post.

 _Tags per case analysis_